Shinlun/vue-grille-pain/README.md

 ### Toast customization

-There parameters can be passed when generating a toast.
+These parameters can be passed when generating a toast.

 | **Parameter**    | **Type**           | **Default**            | **Description**                                                                                    |
 | ---------------- | ------------------ | ---------------------- | -------------------------------------------------------------------------------------------------- |